About us

 The Ocean Tracking Network endorsed by UNESCO as part of the UN Ocean Decade

-On June 8, 2022, the United Nations Education, Scientific, and Cultural Organization (UNESCO) endorsed nine projects as part of the UN Decade of Ocean Science for Sustainable Development.
-Six of those are nestled under the Marine Life 2030 program, including the Ocean...
+On June 8, 2022, the United Nations Educational, Scientific, and Cultural Organization (UNESCO) endorsed nine projects as part of the UN Decade of Ocean Science for Sustainable Development.
+Six of those are nestled under the Marine Life 2030 program, including the...

 The Ocean Tracking Network receives $38.5 million in funding from the Canada Foundation for Innovation